-Lance Hartzog's New York driver's license was suspended in 1993 and remained suspended for the duration of his incarceration.
+Lance's New York driver's license was suspended in 1993 and remained suspended for the duration of his incarceration.
 The court costs and other fines and fees accrued during this time.
 After his release from prison in Pennsylvania, he moved home with his wife and together, the two of them worked to pay off the fines.
-Hartzog was only working minimum wage when he first came home, making an already arduous process that much slower and even more tedious.
+Lance was only working minimum wage when he first came home, making an already arduous process that much slower and even more tedious.

-Fisher's involvement with law enforcement that led to a suspended license was the result of a DUI for smoking marijuana in 2014.
+Joseph's involvement with law enforcement that led to a suspended license was the result of a DUI for smoking marijuana in 2014.
 Five years later, his license has still not been reinstated.
-This is largely due to the extreme financial cost associated with a DUI conviction.
-In addition to court fees, the DMV also charged Lance expensive and ever accruing fees arising from his DUI during his incarceration.

 Since the 1970s, Philadelphia Rule of Criminal Procedure 528 allowed courts to keep 3% of total bail posted by defendants, even if they appeared at all hearings required by their bail bond.
 This October amendment ensures that defendants will receive 100% of their posted bail after their case is closed.